BMGT111 Organizational Communications

 This course will incorporate logic and problem solving with various business applications to deal with ethical issues.
 Case problems will be systematically analyzed to better understand the concepts involved in making business management decisions.
 Team debates on ethical issues will involve research and planning.

 BMGT116 Outdoor Recreation Management Internship I

 Internship education contains a delivery method that relates classroom learning to the real world of work.
-By integrating primarily a winter sports work experience into the students program of studies the student will grow in both maturity and experience.
+By integrating primarily a winter sports work experience into the student's program of studies, the student will grow in both maturity and experience.
 Students will be responsible for obtaining a paid or unpaid, part time position in the community for the duration of 90 hours.
-The student will summarize their continuous work experience in a portfolio by contrasting and comparing their college studies in Management, Customer Service, Marketing, Environmental, General Business and other college related courses.
+Students will summarize their continuous work experience in a portfolio by contrasting and comparing their college studies in Management, Customer Service, Marketing, Environmental, General Business and other college related courses.

 The focus will be on both marketing theory and practice.
 The text will introduce consumerism, pricing, motivation and sales promotion.
 The student will be responsible for writing a marketing plan for a department at the college and implementing parts of the plan.

 Provides an active learning environment where management skills of developing self-awareness, managing stress, solving problems creatively, communicating supportively, motivating others, managing conflict and building teams will be explored.
 The importance of attitude, success as a team member, human relations and sensitivity to issues in the workplace are emphasized.

 Covers the legal system with regard to business, contracts, sales, commercial paper, agency and employment, partnerships and corporations, risk bearing devices and property.

 Students will develop an ability to analyze business excellence and management shortcomings.
 As seniors in their last semester, students will be able to use management theories and applications to develop their own managerial style with confidence.
 Students will use presentation software (PowerPoint or Astound) to present an employee training session in a team that involves a majority of management subjects taken at the college.